Updated: Mar 18

 Some businesses have seen strong financial rewards from the resources provided.
 However, those rewards can be fickle, require a significant time investment, and like many marketing strategies, rely on a bit of luck, namely the right person seeing their efforts at just the right time (as occurred with the Instagram share prompting a TV segment example).
 This can be especially frustrating for those trying to ensure the long-term survival of their businesses.
 I'm unsure how to ease those frustrations, but I do understand them.

 Many of the resources require time and energy to leverage, which may or may not be possible for a small business owner with limited staff and resources.
-Capacity and fatigue (both my own and business owners') are important factors to consider as I continue these efforts in the future.
+Capacity and fatigue (both my own and business owners') are important factors to consider.

 Food bloggers should consider if and how they wish to impact local businesses, especially during times of crisis.
 Honest reviews and deliberate attention to small businesses, particularly those without representation by public relations firms and/or major media coverage can make a direct impact.